The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 What about you, Corey?

-So you can find me at the website, it's a good place to get all of our stuff.
+It's a good place to get all of our stuff.

 Don't forget to mention your book.

-I'm not as busy as you guys, but we do uh definitely have fun going back and forth there.
+I'm not as busy as you guys, but we do definitely have fun going back and forth there.

 This has been a lot of fun.

-Yeah, I really enjoyed it.
+Yeah, I've really enjoyed it.

 We'll have to do it again.